 Children select among various indoor and outdoor activities such as painting, manipulative toys, dramatic play, dress up and sand and water play.

 All children gather in a circle to participate in movement, singing, music or discussion of a specific theme.
 On Sharing Days, children are encouraged to bring something special from home.

 Each child brings a healthy snack and beverage in his or her own lunch box.

 We have our own private play yard, which includes a sandbox, climbing equipment, custom play structure, and small garden.

 We end each day by coming together to read stories and sing.

 Playing on the mats.

-The Transitional Kindergarten (TK) program was established in 2013 to accommodate families whose children s birth dates made them ineligible for the San Francisco Unified School District (5 years old after September 1).
-Our program is offered Monday through Friday from 8:30 a.m. to 2:30 p.m.
-Specific teacher-led activities allow this smaller group of older students to develop more rigorous academic and emotional skill sets required in kindergarten.
-This program bridges the transition between preschool and kindergarten, but is still based on experiential, joyful learning in a developmentally-appropriate context.
+Specific teacher-led activities allow this small group of older children to develop more rigorous academic and social/emotional skill sets required in kindergarten.
+This program bridges the transition between preschool and the entrance to elementary school, but is still based on experiential joyful learning in a developmentally appropriate context.